Darjazin Rural District

 Darjazin Rural District (دهستان درجزين) is in the Central District of Mehdishahr County, Semnan province, Iran.
 It is administered from the city of Darjazin.

 History

-After the 2006 National Census, Mehdishahr District was separated from Semnan County in the establishment of Mehdishahr County, and Darjazin Rural District was created in the new Central District.
+In 2007, Mehdishahr District was separated from Semnan County in the establishment of Mehdishahr County, and Darjazin Rural District was created in the new Central District.

 Demographics

 Population

-At the time of the 2011 census, the rural district's population was 296 in 41 households.
+At the time of the 2011 National Census, the rural district's population was 296 in 41 households.
 The 2016 census measured the population of the rural district as 299 in 75 households.
 The most populous of its 43 villages was Darband, with 76 people.